madhavpatel236/PHP-Learnings/day9-10/mysql/mysql.md

 - num_rows(): $res->num_rows : To find the number of rows in the $res( $res = $isConnect->query($selectData);)
 - fetch_assoc(): ($row = $res->fetch_assoc()): fetch_assoc => fetch a single row from the result, set and return as an associative array where the key is associative array in the table.
 The function returns each row as an associative array, meaning that each element in the array has a key-value pair, where the key is the column name (e.g., "id", "name") and the value is the data in that column for the current row

-    - Make a form using this properties and store the data in the database.